f-t-s/al-folio/_projects/1_project.markdown

 #### What about image GANs?

-As part of a , [Hongkai](https://devzhk.github.io/), Anima, and I have investigated the performance of CGD on image GANs.
+As part of a separate work, [Hongkai](https://devzhk.github.io/), Anima, and I have investigated the performance of CGD on image GANs.
-While I will defer more details to a future post, I will mention here that we observe that when taking [an existing implementation of WGAN-GP](https://github.com/EmilienDupont/wgan-gp/blob/master/models.py), removing the gradient penalty, and instead training with CGD, we obtain an improved inception score of CIFAR10.
+For instance, we observe that when taking [an existing implementation of WGAN-GP](https://github.com/EmilienDupont/wgan-gp/blob/master/models.py), removing the gradient penalty, and instead training with CGD, we obtain an improved inception score of CIFAR10.
-With explain this behavior with an implicit regularization inherent in CGD, if you want to know more you should check out the [paper](https://arxiv.org/abs/1910.05852) or drop by the the [SGO\&ML-workshop](https://sgo-workshop.github.io/) this Saturday at Neurips.
+We explain this behavior with an implicit regularization induced by CGD.
+If you want to know more you should check out the [paper](https://arxiv.org/abs/1910.05852) or drop by the [SGO\&ML-workshop](https://sgo-workshop.github.io/) this Saturday at Neurips.
 Of course, the utility of CGD still has to be explored on more problems, so feel free to check out [Hongkai's pytorch implementation of CGD](https://github.com/devzhk/Implicit-Competitive-Regularization) and try out CGD on your own problems!
 We are happy to give advice regarding any issues you might encounter along the road.